 Fishhole Creek Ranch in Oregon Lakeview, Oregon | County: Lake | Acres: 15,300

 A true slice of heaven, Fishhole Creek Ranch is a beautiful and historic piece of property located in Oregon's southeastern corner.
-The ranch consists of a total of 15,300+/- acres, 3,598 acres being deeded lands and the remaining are on a long-standing, adjacent U.S. Forest Service grazing allotment permit.
-There are water rights from multiple creeks and springs on the ranch and abundant stored water is also available in neighboring reservoirs on USFS land.
-The property has abundant gravity-flow irrigation water providing exceptional grazing from April to November with rich feed for 800 pair of cows/calves.
-Included is the Aspen Ridge Resort, a 7,000 square-foot log lodge and five 1,250 square-foot log cabins and historic homestead featuring a two-bedroom log cabin, multiple barns and out-buildings, corral and pastures.
+The ranch consists of a total of 15,300+/- acres; 3,598 acres deeded lands and the remaining acreage on a long-standing, adjacent U.S. Forest Service grazing allotment permit.
+There are water rights on creeks and springs on the ranch and on abundant stored water in multiple reservoirs on neighboring USFS land.
+The property has ample free irrigation water to provide exceptional grazing from April to November with rich feed for 800 pair of cows/calves.
+Included is the Aspen Ridge Resort, a 7,000 square-foot log lodge and five 1,250 square-foot log cabins, and a historic homestead featuring a two-bedroom log cabin, multiple barns and out-buildings, corral, and pastures.
 The homestead offers an ideal place for a ranch hand to live.

 Indian Creek Ranch in Oregon Harper, Oregon | County: Malheur | Acres: 22,200

 Located in southeastern Oregon, the Indian Creek Ranch is comprised of approximately 125,200 acres with approximately 22,200 acres of deeded lands capable of running mature animals year-round.
 This ranch has excellent water characteristics with a number of deep-water fishing lakes, numerous creeks and springs as well as plentiful irrigation water.
 Recreation is a highlight with Rocky Mountain elk, mule deer, and world class upland game bird hunting.
 Indian Creek Ranch offers a large resource with agricultural and recreational elements present.